Substrate composition is what constitutes the benthic substrate of a system, i.e., its make-up.

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Substrate composition, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/itst/substrate-composition/
+Department of Environment, Science and Innovation, Queensland (2023) Substrate composition, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/substrate/substrate-composition/